jadecobra/python_tdd_exercises/source/data_structures/none.rst

 and 2 new `assert methods`_

-* assertIsInstance_ which checks if something is an instance of a given :ref:`class<what is a class?>`
+* :ref:`assertIsInstance<another way to test if something is an instance of a class>` which checks if something is an instance of a given :ref:`class<what is a class?>`
-* assertNotIsInstance_ which checks if something is NOT an instance of a given :ref:`class<what is a class?>`
+* :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>` which checks if something is NOT an instance of a given :ref:`class<what is a class?>`

 I also used :ref:`Python's basic data structures<data structures>` in the tests